35 Best Abandoned Cart Email Examples: Increase Sales Today

 What is a Good Abandoned Cart Email Conversion Rate?

-That’s a good baseline from which to start, but again, your results can vary by industry.
-Focus on testing different email layouts, design, and copy to get the best abandoned cart email conversion rate possible.
+That’s a great place to start, but your results can vary by industry.
+Test different email layouts, design, and copy to get the best abandoned cart email conversion rate possible.

-Abandoned Cart Email Timing: How Many Emails Should I Send to Recover the Most Sales?
+Abandoned Cart Email Timing: How Many Emails Should We Send to Recover the Most Sales?

 Some brands only send one abandoned cart email, but adding three or four to your arsenal can help you recover more sales.
-When the consumer receives your first email, he or she might be too busy or distracted to act.
-If you remind the consumer multiple times, you might get a conversion.
+Consumers who receive your first email might be too busy or distracted to act.
+Reminding the consumer multiple times might get a conversion.

-Just make sure each email in your abandoned cart email drip campaign contains different imagery and copy.
-Surprise and delight your audience by being creative with your message.
+Ensure that each email in your abandoned cart email drip campaign contains different imagery and copy.
+Be creative with your message to surprise and delight your audience.

 How to Reduce Ecommerce Cart Abandonment